Youth Worker (Overnight Awake Shift)

 Hours of Work Per Week: 32 hrs/wk (Min.)

-Scheduled Hours: Approximately 10pm to 8am (scheduled times may vary)
+Scheduled Hours: Overnight awake shift.
+Approx 10pm to 8am (scheduled times may vary)

-Spirit of Our Youth Homes is recruiting Overnight Awake Youth Workers.
-Although you work alone on your overnight shift you are part of a trauma informed team who provide a safe and supportive home within culturally based programming.
+As an Overnight Awake Youth Worker with Spirit of Our Youth, you are part of a trauma informed team who provide a safe and supportive home within culturally based programming.
 Your integrity and compassionate care contribute to the personal development of our youth.
-You will be responsible for providing support, supervising youth, cleaning and handling any crisis situations that may occur.
+You will be responsible for providing support, supervising youth, household cleaning duties, completing log notes/reports, as well as handling any crisis situations that may occur.

 In Your Role You Will